 When you, for example, are working intensely, focusing on writing or reading a good article and your smartphone is making a sound.
 You turn around and check the display for an incoming message.
 How much time can take you doing that?

 A study of the University of California, Irvine about the “nature of fragmented work” found out that it takes on average about 20 minutes to go back to the state where you interrupted your activity.

 Are you surprised?
 One glimpse to the display can cost you about 20 minutes of your day.
 How often do you check your smartphone, while working??
-The smartphone is only one source of distraction supported by the since decades promoted idea that we can perform multitasking.
+The smartphone is only one source of distraction supported by the since decades promoted the idea that we can perform multitasking.

 Multitasking is a Myth

-Since the 1960s the neuroscientists has been searching for ways how to improve the performance of the brain.
+Since the 1960s the neuroscientists have been searching for ways how to improve the performance of the brain.
 The idea of multitasking was released into society and gratefully absorbed and utilized by employers in the working world.

 Does multitasking exist?
 The answer is simple.
 No.

 We can perform different tasks simultaneously using different areas of the brain like for example washing dishes and singing a song or watching a movie and caress a cat at one time.
 To perform and combine those activities we use different areas of the brain: the prefrontal cortex and the sensorimotor cortex what means involving both sensory and motor functions or pathways for the activity.
 The first named part of the brain is responsible for thinking, the second part is responsible for collecting information from our senses and perform activities and movements.

 In fact, multitasking is a myth.
 Our brain isn’t able to perform two tasks that require high-level brain performance at once.
 That means that our brain cannot perform two or more tasks where you have to think about it!